 - Water and carbohydrate supplement drink

-- Protein foods such as peanuts, sunflower seeds, peanut butter sandwich or lean meat sandwich on whole-wheat bread with lettuce and tomato
+- Protein foods such as peanuts, sunflower seeds, peanut butter sandwiches, or lean meat sandwiches on whole-wheat bread with lettuce and tomato

 - Carbohydrate-rich foods such as breakfast cereal